 Spanish Student Exchange: Host an Exchange Student from Spain!

-They know that our students have sports practice, games and homework after school, and they are fine waiting at school until the FH students are finished.
+They know that our students have sports practices, games and homework after school, and they are fine waiting at school until the Flint Hill students are finished.
 This is a wonderful opportunity for Flint Hill students to practice their Spanish and learn more about another culture, but families do not have to speak any Spanish, as they are here to practice English.
 Please fill out the Exchange Interest Form, and contact Kristin Piazza with any questions.